 Combat results from 1991 and 2003 invasions of Iraq and 1999 war in Yugoslavia are used to prove that AIM-120 can achieve BVR dominance.
 Yet these are misleading even if actual statistics are true.

 As for Iraq, situation was similar with its air force in both wars, with pilots usually failling to take any evasive action once radar lock occured.
 Thus it is logical that USAF success rate would be similar, and it was.
 In Desert Storm, 41 USAF aerial victories were achieved with anywhere between 5 and 16 kills made at beyond visual range.
 2 kills were made with guns, 10 with IR missiles and 24 with radar-guided missiles.
 88 AIM-7 shots were made, giving a Pk of 0,27.
 Out of 24 AIM-7 kills, at least 9 were from visual range.
-For F-15Cs, 12 AIM-9 launches resulted in 8 kills (Pk 0,67), and 67 AIM-7 launches resulted in 23 kills (Pk 0,34).
+For F-15Cs, 12 AIM-9 launches resulted in 8 kills (Pk 67%), and 67 AIM-7 launches resulted in 23 kills (Pk 34%).
 It should be noted that F-16s made 36 AIM-9 launches, of which at least 20 were accidental due to poor control stick ergonomy, and made 0 kills.
-US Navy F-14s and F-18s fired 21 AIM-7s for one kill, and 38 AIM-9s for two kills (Pk 5,3%).
+US Navy F-14s and F-18s fired 21 AIM-7s for one kill (Pk 4,8%), and 38 AIM-9s for two kills (Pk 5,3%).
 As it can be seen, Pk for missiles fired by multirole F-16s and F-18s (0% and 5%) was far lower than that of missiles fired by singlerole F-15s (67% WVRAAM and 34% BVRAAM), suggesting that pilot training is the primary factor in missile performance.
 Relative Pk of IR WVRAAM and RF BVRAAM fired by air superiority aircraft stayed same as in Vietnam, with IR WVRAAM Pk twice that of RF BVRAAM.